 Help by the UMass Amherst Libraries PTRC Librarian is by appointment only.
-Please make sure to call or email ahead of your visit to insure that I am available to meet with you.
+Please make sure to call or email ahead of your visit to ensure that I am available to meet with you.

 The UMass Amherst PTRC Librarian and materials are located in the Science & Engineering Library located in the Lederle Graduate Research Center (LGRC) Lowrise on the north end of the UMass Amherst campus.